 Ian Thomas Shaw is a Canadian novelist, who writes both under the unusual pen name Con Cu (owl in Vietnamese) and his own name.
 The pen name was derived from a nickname given to him by a Vietnamese friend, whose stories about Vietnam and coming as a child to Canada inspired his first novel, Soldier, Lily, Peace and Pearls.
 Shaw was born in Vancouver, British Columbia.
-For the last 34 years, he has worked as a diplomat and as an international development worker, living in Africa, the Middle East and Europe.
+He worked as a diplomat and as an international development worker, living in Africa, the Middle East and Europe.
 He currently lives in Aylmer, Quebec (just outside of Ottawa).
 His second novel, Quill of the Dove, is a blend of literary fiction and political thriller set against the Lebanese Civil War and the Israeli-Palestinian conflict.
 Quill of the Dove was published by Guernica Editions in Spring 2019 and optioned for a TV limited series by Original Pictures in June 2019.
-Foreign rights to the novel have been acquired by Éditions L'Interligne (French translation), Dokusou ediciones (Spanish) and Editorial Gregal (Catalan).
+The novel was subsequently translated and published by Éditions David (French translation), Dokusou ediciones (Spanish) and Literaturwissenschaft.de (German).
 Shaw is the founder of Deux Voiliers Publishing, the Prose in the Park Literary Festival and the Ottawa Review of Books.
-Shaw is also a translator of literary fiction with two upcoming translations: The Unending Journey (from Spanish, Mapalé Publishing, 2020) and Choosing Eleonore (from French, Guernica, 2021).
+Shaw is also a translator of literary fiction: Choosing Eleonore (from French, Guernica, 2021).
 Shaw co-edited The Marginal Ride Anthology for DVP in 2019.
 See also his author's website.

 Paul Phong Duong was born and raised in a little farming village south of Saigon.
 At an early age he left his homeland to cross the sea as one of the last of the Vietnamese Boat People.
 He has a university degree in computer science.
 He currently lives in Toronto with his wife and child.
 His novel Bidong is inspired by his personal experiences in the Pulau Bidong refugee camp in Malaysia.
 Visit Duong's website for more on his writing.